EnterpriseDB/repmgr/README.md

 Support and Assistance
 ----------------------

-2ndQuadrant provides 24x7 production support for `repmgr`, including configuration assistance, installation verification and training for running a robust replication cluster.
+EnterpriseDB provides 24x7 production support for `repmgr`, including configuration assistance, installation verification and training for running a robust replication cluster.
 For further details see: